dannys42/ClosureChain/README.md

  * Get raw image data from network
  * Convert raw data to a UIImage object.
 Perhaps we have a long running async task here that will perform decryption, digital signature verification, and JSON deserialization
- * Save the UIImage to a remote data-store
+ * Do more background processing on UIImage
+ * Notify the user we're done

 For simplicity, we'll assume all our async methods are using the `Result` protocol.